bvcyber/Sitgrep/README.md

   -o, --output        The output file name
   -V, --version       Print Sitgrep's version
-  -v, --verbose       Increase verbosity level (default 0, max of 3) -j, --json-input    Load a Semgrep JSON output file -n, --no-auto-open Disable auto-opening the results in the browser -gh, --github       Provide a list of Github repositories to download and scan.
+  -v, --verbose       Increase verbosity level (default 0, max of 3) -j, --json-input    Load a Opengrep JSON output file -n, --no-auto-open Disable auto-opening the results in the browser -gh, --github       Provide a list of Github repositories to download and scan.
 Overrides the directory parameter (-d) -gl, --gitlab       Provide a list of Gitlab repositories to download and scan.
 Overrides the directory parameter (-d)